factorhouse/slipway/README.md

 #### -Djava.security.auth.login.config

-Start your application (JAR or REPL session) with the additional JVM opt `-Djava.security.auth.login.config=/some/path/to/jaas.config`
+Start your application (JAR or REPL session) with the additional JVM option

+`-Djava.security.auth.login.config=/some/path/to/jaas.config`

 For example configurations refer to [this tutorial](https://wiki.eclipse.org/Jetty/Tutorial/JAAS#Configuring_a_JAASLoginService)